Balochistan National Party (Mengal): History

 In 1972, the National Awami Party or NAP formed the first elected government in Balochistan after winning the elections and Ataullah Mengal was sworn in as the first Chief Minister of Balochistan.
-But just nine months after the formation of the NAP Government, it was overthrown by Bhutto who used Nawab Akbar Bugti's allegation that Mengal's regime wanted to disintegrate Pakistan and liberate Balochistan as grounds for this dismissal.
-Ataullah Mengal, Ghaus Bakhsh Bizenjo, Gul Khan Nasir, Nawab Khair Bux Marri and the other NAP leaders were thrown in jail.
-They were released when Bhutto's government was toppled by Zia-ul-Haq, after spending more than four years in captivity.
-By this time differences had arisen between the NAP leadership, so while Mengal, Bizenjo and Nasir went to the NAP headquarters, Khair Bux and Shero Marri headed home.
+Nine months after the formation of the NAP Government, it was overthrown by Zulfiqar Ali Bhutto, who used Akbar Bugti's allegation that Ataullah Mengal's regime wanted to disintegrate Pakistan and liberate Balochistan as grounds for this dismissal.
+Mengal, Ghaus Bakhsh Bizenjo, Gul Khan Nasir, Khair Bakhsh Marri and the other NAP leaders were thrown in jail.
+They were released when Bhutto's government was toppled by Muhammad Zia-ul-Haq, after spending more than four years in captivity.
+By this time differences had arisen between the NAP leadership, so while Mengal, Bizenjo and Nasir went to the NAP headquarters, Khair Bakhsh Marri and Sher Mohammad Marri headed home.

-Later, Ghaus Bakhsh Bizenjo formed the Pakistan National Party or PNP after differences arose between him and Wali Khan over the Kabul Revolution (he supported the revolution while Wali Khan was against it).
-Gul Khan joined PNP and became the President of its Balochistan wing while Ataullah went into exile in London.
+Later, Bizenjo formed the Pakistan National Party or PNP after differences arose between him and Wali Khan over the Kabul Revolution (he supported the revolution while Wali Khan was against it).
+Nasir joined PNP and became the President of its Balochistan wing while Mengal went into exile in London.

-In 1996, Ataullah Mengal returned to Pakistan and formed the Balochistan National Party.
+In 1996, Mengal returned to Pakistan and formed the Balochistan National Party.